neontomo/hacker-tools/README.md

 ### networking and connectivity

-- **[nmap](https://nmap.org/)** is a free and open-source network scanner. nmap is used to discover hosts, ports and services on a computer network by sending packets and analyzing the responses.
+- **[Nmap](https://nmap.org/)** is a free and open-source network scanner. it is used to discover hosts, ports and services on a computer network by sending packets and analyzing the responses.

 ### linux terminal commands